egentry/clustered_SNe/README.md

 ##Main Objectives
   - Evolve a spherical symmetric blast wave, incorporating hydrodynamics and radiative cooling
     - Achieve accurate and stable results through Sedov and (thin shell) radiative phases
-  - Incorporate pre-supernova feedback, to create more realistic initial conditions for the background medium
   - Incorporate multiple supernovae, with realistic delay times and energies
-  - Measure the energy and momentum injected into the surrounding medium, to be used as feedback prescriptions in lower resolution galaxy simulations
+  - Measure the energy and momentum injected into the surrounding medium, to be used as feedback prescriptions in low resolution galaxy simulations

 ##Setup
-This code will generally not run immediately out of the box.
-In addition to the installation of the dependencies below, this code requires a few setup steps:
+- Install dependencies listed below
-  - Dependency paths must be set within `src/makefile` (`INC_*` and `LIB_*`)
+- Adapt `src/makefile` to reflect location of required libraries (`INC_*` and `LIB_*` variables)
+- In the `src` directory, run `make all install clean`
-  - Within the `sedov` directory, `make` should build the executable `sedov3`
+- In the `sedov` directory, run `make`
   - Only required for visualization

 ##Requires
   - c++ compiler (assumes clang for OS X, gcc for Linux)